bj00rn/pysaleryd/README.rst

 Send control command
 --------------------
-Command syntax can be found by disecting websocket messages in the built in web ui
+Command syntax can be found by dissecting websocket messages in the built in web ui

 .. code-block:: python3